Installation¶

 Step 1: Copy the file¶

-Rename the downloaded file to mcaEditor.py and place it in your Maya plug-ins folder:
+Extract the zip and place mcaEditor.py in your Maya plug-ins folder:

 If the plug-ins folder doesn't exist, create it.